Katherine Wolfe-Lyga, LMHC/Director

 Robin McAleese - MS, CAS, LMHC

 Robin McAleese earned both her undergraduate and graduate degrees from SUNY Oswego: BA in communication studies 1993 and MS in counseling in 1995.
 Robin served as an assistant dean in student affairs for 12 years prior to her clinical work in the Counseling Services Center.
-Robin also teaches undergraduate and graduate courses, and when she isn't working she enjoys spending time with her family (especially her grandchildren!), shopping, cooking, working out, watching HGTV, cheering for the Oswego State Lakers and hanging out with her cats Joey and Frankie!
+Robin also teaches undergraduate and graduate courses, and when she isn't working she enjoys spending time with her family (especially her grandchildren!), shopping, cooking, working out, watching HGTV, cheering for the Oswego State Lakers and hanging out with her two cats!

 Jane LeBlanc - MA, LMHC